jarviscanada/jarvis_data_eng_AndrewChew/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndrewChew/tree/master/core_java)]:

-  - Twitter App: Not Started
+  - Twitter App: Developed a Java Maven project that utilizes the Twitter REST API to post, find, and delete tweets via the CLI adhering to DAO and MVC design patterns.
+Implemented a simplified version of the Tweet object, utilizing the Jackson JSON library to process JSON strings.
+Performed integration and unit testing using JUnit 4 and Mockito.
+Deployed the app online as a Docker image..
   - JDBC App: Developed a Java Maven project to implement DAO patterns to CRUD to and from a PostgreSQL database provisioned using Docker.
 Leveraged JDBC to setup connections between the app and the RDBMS.
   - Grep App: Developed a Java Maven project to perform regex pattern matching on files in a given directory recursively.
 Leveraged new Java 8 features including the Stream API and Lambda expressions to implement the same functionality with improved performance.
 Utilized the log4j and slf4j packages to log error messages.
+Performed manual testing and unit testing using JUnit 4.
+Deployed the app online as a Docker image.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndrewChew/tree/master/springboot)]: Not Started